This DIY envelope pillow cover tutorial is the easiest way to make a beautiful pillow cover.

 - Then cut piece B in half.

-- Hem one of the longer sides of each B piece.
+- Hem one side of each B piece (the longest side).
 To hem, fold over 1/2 inch and iron.

 6. Then fold over 1/2 inch again and iron.
 Sew into place.